Last Updated: October 30, 2024

 There are at least 33 human genes that encode JmjC-domain-containing proteins and these 33 proteins can be subdivided into 8 subfamilies.
 The subfamily of JmjC domain-containing histone demethylases is identified as the JmjC-domain-containing histone demethylase (JHDM) family and also known as the JMJD family.
 All of the JHDM/JMJD subfamily enzymes, that catalyze demethylation of lysine residues in histones, belong to a larger family of enzymes (at least 80 human family members) that are 2-oxoglutarate (α-ketoglutarate) and Fe2+-dependent dioxygenases (2OG-oxygenases).
 The JHDM enzymes can reverse all three known states of histone lysine methylation.
 For example JHDM1A reverses H3K36 mono- and dimethylation and H3K4 trimethylation, whereas, JHDM2A reverses H3K9 mono- and dimethylation.

-Another subfamily of histone demethylases was originally called the lysine specific demethylase (LSD) family since the founding member, a nuclear amine oxidase homolog, was called lysine specific demethylase 1 (LSD1).
+Another subfamily, composed of the originally identified histone demethylases, was originally called the lysine specific demethylase (LSD) family since the founding member, a nuclear amine oxidase homolog, was called lysine specific demethylase 1 (LSD1).
 This subfamily of histone demethylase enzymes directly reverses histone H3K4 or H3K9 methylations by an oxidative reaction that requires the vitamin-derived cofactor, FAD.
 The LSD family enzymes have only been shown to demethylate mono- and dimethylated histones and not the trimethylated forms.

 An additional family of enzymes, that is not strictly a histone demethylase family, converts methyl-arginine residues to citrulline as opposed to direct reversal of the methylation reaction.
 This family of enzymes was originally referred to as the peptidylarginine deiminase (PADI) family.
 PADI4 was the first enzyme in the family to be identified to catalyze demethylation of methylated arginine in histones.
 The catalytic activity of PADI4 functions as a histone deiminase that converts methyl-arginine to citrulline as opposed to directly reversing arginine methylation.
 Although PADI4 has a clear role in antagonizing methylarginine modifications, it cannot strictly be considered a histone demethylase as it produces citrulline instead of an unmodified arginine.